sapphybara/cs-329e-group-23/README.md

 - [ ] Core Location / MapKit
 - [ ] Core Audio
 - [ ] Others (such as QR code, Koloda, etc.) with approval from the instructor – list them
+- [x] Firebase Storage - For Retrieving, Syncing, Uploading, and Deleting All Created User Data

 Work Distribution Table:
 | Required Feature | Description                 | Who / Percentage worked on  |